 The game and gameplay themselves are designed to foster growth amongst players, but players will consistently see the protagonists overcoming struggles and reflecting on their growth and showing gratitude for progress made.
 Messages of hope, resilience, gratitude, love and faith will be deeply embedded throughout the narrative.

 Gladiotron also features an online comic which you can find on this site.
-The comic is currently in alpha, and we will continue to develop and refine it with your feedback.
-The comic is also serialized, so we will release new pages on a regular basis.
-Our update schedule is still being worked out, but for now, updates will happen every Thursday starting Thursday, August 22, 2019.
-Also, the comic is a little different in that it is a 3d interactive comic, so development has been a bit of a process.
-We think it's pretty cool though.
+The comic is currently in alpha, and we will continue to develop and refine it as we go.
+The goal is to update with new content and pages regularly.
+Our update schedule is still being worked out as we create assets, so updates will happen periodically, but probably not that regulary initially.
+Also, the comic is unique in that it is a 3d interactive comic, so since development has been a bit of a process, we are excited to share it with you!

 You can start reading here.

 Headphones are recommended.

 Gladiotron is inspired by the games I loved playing as a kid with a few additons.
 Having grown up a die hard Nintendo fan, the game has takes a lot influence from the best game I've ever played, Super Metroid and in some ways, I am developing the project to explore the mythology in Metroid universe.
 Currently the game is in development using Unreal Engine 4.
 As of writing this, we have been focused primarily on the controls, cameras and overall feel.
 We're now starting to work out the details of the multiplayer system as well.